cleaniquecoders/eligify/docs/extractor-architecture.md

 ## Summary

-The `ModelDataExtractor` is a critical bridge component that:
+The `Extractor` is a critical bridge component that:

 1. **Transforms** complex model structures into flat, rule-friendly arrays
 2. **Standardizes** data extraction across different model types